Unlock all chapters in the ECG book

 5. Acute perimyocarditis (myocarditis)

-T-wave inversions do, however, occur in perimyocarditis, but only after normalization of the ST segment elevations (i.e these to ECG changes do not occur simulataneously).
+T-wave inversion may, however, occur in perimyocarditis, but only after normalization of the ST segment elevations (i.e these to ECG changes do not occur simulataneously).

 Finally, the PR segment is frequently depressed in perimyocarditis.
 This may appear as a downsloping PR segment (in most leads).
 The only exception is lead V1, which tend to display a PR segment elevation.